Make spelling practice easier for your child. Find out how you can teach the spellings of complex words in a systematic and effective way.

 Learning to spell “tricky words”…

-As we mentioned in a previous article, these are words that have some letters (or letter combinations) in them that are pronounced differently from the way they’re pronounced in regular words.
+These are words that have some letters (or letter combinations) in them that are pronounced differently from the way they’re pronounced in regular words.

 Fortunately, most tricky words contain some letters with more familiar pronunciations, and these can help children to read and spell tricky words once they’ve developed a good grasp of phonics.